Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 ### Experimental options

 This section describes optional configuration options which may be useful, but are not heavily-used or well-tested by the main Clearwater development team.
-These options should be set in the `/etc/clearwater/shared_config` file (in the format `name=value`, e.g. `cassandra_hostname=db.example.com`).
+These options should be set in the `/etc/clearwater/shared_config` file (in the format `name=value`, e.g. `ralf_secure_listen_port=12345`).

-* `cassandra_hostname` - if using an external Cassandra cluster (which is a fairly uncommon configuration), a hostname that resolves to one or more Cassandra nodes.
 * `ralf_secure_listen_port` - this determines the port Ralf listens on for TLS-secured Diameter connections.
 * `hs_secure_listen_port` - this determines the port Homestead listens on for TLS-secured Diameter connections.
 * `ellis_cookie_key` - an arbitrary string that enables Ellis nodes to determine whether they should be in the same cluster.
 This function is not presently used.